Today you can order a cheeseburger, pay a doctor’s bill, and even renew your driver’s license without relying on another person’s assistance.

 Self-service technology has empowered patrons to take actions on their own, while businesses benefit from the enhanced customer service and added revenue these tools provide.
 And while forward-thinking businesses recognize interactive kiosks are an important investment, there are still many questions surrounding self-service kiosk costs and the factors that influence the price tag.

 Because kiosks are as diverse as the industries they serve, it’s impossible to attach a specific cost to a one-size-fits-all model.
 However, there are ways to prepare for added expenses based on your specific needs.
-Here, we examine many of the factors that determine kiosk price.
+Here, we give an average cost of standard kiosk enclosure costs as well as examine many of the factors that determine kiosk price.

 From countertop and tablet units to large format floor kiosks, a typical price range for a standard self-service kiosk runs between $1,500 to $5,000.